Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Combine-Pt.3/assignments/Example-1.md

 }
 ```

-This publisher will use the special type [CombineLatest](https://developer.apple.com/documentation/combine/publishers/combinelatest).The return value is a tuple with the values of password and email.
+This publisher will use the special type [CombineLatest](https://developer.apple.com/documentation/combine/publishers/combinelatest).
+The return value is a tuple with the values of password and email.
 This publisher wants to make sure everything is ready to submit and we'll use it to enable/disable the Register button.

 ```swift
 var readyToSubmit: AnyPublisher<(String, String)?, Never> {